YMa-lab/GESSO/README.md

 ```

 ### Quick start
-GESSO processes spatial transcriptomics data along with a user-defined gene set (aka pathway) and outputs a gene set activity score (GAS) for each spatial location.
+GESSO processes spatial transcriptomics data along with a user-defined gene set/pathway and outputs a gene set activity score (GAS) for each spatial location.

 Let's say your spatial transcriptomics dataset contains counts for $G$ genes across $N$ spots.
 You'll need to prepare an $N \times G$ expression `pd.DataFrame` as well as an $N \times 2$ locations `pd.DataFrame`.
 The indices of the two DataFrames must match.
 The locations DataFrame must contain two columns named `x` and `y`.